TylerTemp/SaintsField/README.md

     If it requires multiple labels, use `A && B`, then only entries with both labels will be shown.

-    If it requires any of the labels, just pass them seperatly, then entries with either label will be shown.
+    If it requires any of the labels, just pass them separately, then entries with either label will be shown.
 For example, pass `"A && B", "C"` will show entries with both `A` and `B` label, or with `C` label.

 *   Allow Multiple: No